MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 The example above uses the [join][5] prebuilt function to list all values in the `recentTasks` collection.

-Given templates and prebuilt functions share the same invocation signature, a template name cannot be the same as a prebuilt function name.
+Given templates and prebuilt functions share the same invocation signature, a template name can't be the same as a prebuilt function name.

  A template name should not match a prebuilt function name.
 The prebuilt function takes precedence.
 To avoid such conflicts, you can prepend `lg.` when referencing your template name.
 For example: